christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 {% endhighlight %}

 With Baobab you get a bit more freedom.
 With a Baobab tree you already have an API for changing the state and trigger an update (change) event.
 In other words, you do not need to create methods to change the state like you would in a store.
 Also considering that you only have one state tree there is never a dispatch to a sequence of handlers.
 What I mean by that is that in Facebook flux you can have multiple stores that reacts to the same action dispatch.
 A **waitFor** method allows you to let other handlers run before the current one.
-By having one state tree you prevent circular dependencies and you will always have one method describing the intent of a specific action.
+This is not necessary with a Baobab tree.
+Also by having one state tree you prevent circular dependencies and you will always have one method describing the intent of a specific action.
 In my opionion this gives you a better overview of what happens when an action is triggered.

 So to compare this with an architecture using Baobab it will look more like this: